 - Melt your candy according to the instruction, being careful not to get it too hot.

 - Open your box of Chococones.
-You might not have enough to make all of you cake balls, but you can always recombine them and dip some regular pops as well.
+You might not have enough to make all of your cake balls, but you can always recombine them and dip some regular pops as well.

-- Step 3.
-Add a drop of melted chocolate to the flat side of the cone.
+- Add a drop of melted chocolate to the flat side of the cone.

-- Step 5.
-Allow the candy to harden.
+- Allow the candy to harden.
 My cooling rack is the perfect size to stand up these mini cones in.

-- Step 6.
-Once all the pops are attached to the cones, dip them into the candy.
+- Once all the pops are attached to the cones, dip them into the candy.
 You can add some sprinkles to the wet candy now, or wait to add them.
 It’s up to you.
-I added the jimmies on the chocolate cones prior to adding the white topping.
+I added the jimmies to the chocolate cones prior to adding the white topping.

-- Stand them up and allow to completely dry.
+- Stand them up and allow them to completely dry.